 1. See a colorful new world unfold at National Museum of Mexican Art (1852 W. 19th St., Pilsen).
-The 10,00-piece permanent collection spans ancient Mexico to the present day, and is one of the largest in the country.
+The 10,000-piece permanent collection spans ancient Mexico to the present day, and is one of the largest in the country.
+The Museum’s Ready for the Museum event on May 5 helps parents explore with their 18-36 month olds.
 Entry to the museum is always free.

 2. If a kid in a candy shop is something to remember, what about a kid in a Mexican candy shop?
-Dulcelandia Candy is the largest distributor of Mexican candy in the Midwest and its four locations (two in Little Village, Brighton Park and Logan Square) are well worth a visit.
+Dulcelandia Candy is the largest distributor of Mexican candy in the Midwest and its three locations (Little Village, Brighton Park and Logan Square) are well worth a visit.
 The colorful selection of sweets will make you wish that coconut and mango suckers were a food group.

 photo: Mindy’s Hot Chocolate

 5. No matter the temperature, hot chocolate is always a treat.
 Our favorite take on the steamy sensation comes from Wicker Park hot spot Mindy’s Hot Chocolate (1747 N. Damen Ave., 773-489-1747).
-The Mexican hot chocolate ($7) is a rich, flavorful melange of dark chocolate, milk, fresh cinnamon and cayenne — all topped with housemade marshmallows.
+The Mexican hot chocolate is a rich, flavorful melange of dark chocolate, milk, fresh cinnamon and cayenne—all topped with housemade marshmallows.
 If you’re in the western ‘burbs, Le Chocolat (127-129 S. Washington St., Naperville) also does an amazing Mexicocoa.

 6. Hola, shoppers.
 Maxwell Street Market (800 S. Des Plaines St.) is a historic outdoor bazaar filled with vendors that sell jewelry and crafts inspired by Mexico.
 Food and performers are also on hand at the free South Loop event, held every Sunday from 7 a.m.-3 p.m.
 Go hungry because you’ll find delicious churros and loads of authentic Mexican food vendors.

-10. Satisfy your sweet tooth at one of Bombon Bakery’s four locations in West Loop, Pilsen, Little Village and Chicago Lawn.
+8. Satisfy your sweet tooth at one of Bombon Bakery’s four locations (West Loop, Pilsen, Little Village and Chicago Lawn).
 The neighborhood bakery is known for its traditional dessert tres leches cake, a vanilla sponge cake soaked in three types of milk with hints of rum, sweet vanilla, cream and cinnamon.
-They give it their own twist with variations like pina colada, java beans and Mexican chocolate.
+They give it their own twist with variations like amaretto and peachy.

-12. If you prefer to get in on the cooking fun with the kids, hit up The Kids’ Table for a family Cinco Fiesta on May 5 (2237 W. North Ave., Wicker Park) or May 6 (2864 N. Lincoln Ave., Lakeview) from 6 p.m.-7:30 p.m.
-Families will make veggie tacos, guacamole and homemade chips, margaritas and dark chocolate pepita clusters.
+10. If you prefer to get in on the cooking fun with the kids, hit up The Kids’ Table (2237 W. North Ave., Wicker Park) for a family Cinco Fiesta on May 5 .
+Families will make Enchilada Pizza, Guacamole & Homemade Tortilla Chips & Strawberry Margaritas.

 Happy Cinco de Mayo!